 The complex makes up the part of the natural development of each man and, therefore, there is no necessity to fight against it.
 The complex becomes more evident when there is an imminent threat and it is less demonstrated when the situation presents no menace to the masculine power.

 Complex of Virility

-Being a man in any situation – that is how the Complex of Virility might be paraphrased differently.
-The complex takes its onset from the very childhood, when the parents were teaching a small boy to behave like ‘an adult man’ and learn to endure any difficulties.
-Since that time, a small boy grew up, however, the psychological directive engraved so deeply that henceforth it would regulate the whole life of a man.
+Being a man in any situation – that is how the Complex of Virility might be paraphrased.
+The complex takes its onset in the childhood, when the parents were teaching a small boy to behave like ‘an adult man’ and endure any difficulties.
+Since that time, a small boy has grown up, however, the psychological directive has engraved so deeply that henceforth it would regulate the whole life of a man.
 The complex can be observed as follows:

 The tendency to fall into depression, which, however, is scrupulously hidden from the rest of the world;

 The public demonstration of one`s masculine traits in a explicit or implicit ways;